 Skip to content

-Remove metadata from PDF on Mac with Preview save-as, ExifTool, and GetCompress.
-Strip author, title, and embedded XMP before sharing contracts and decks.
+Remove metadata from PDF on Mac with Preview export, ExifTool, or qpdf and Ghostscript.
+Strip author and title before sharing contracts and decks.

 By Petr Samokhin

-Legal sends a redacted contract PDF, but Document Properties still lists the paralegal’s name, your company template path, and the original Word author.
-Remove metadata from PDF files before external share, e-discovery upload, or public download when hidden fields should not leave your org.
+Legal sends a redacted contract PDF, but Document Properties still lists the paralegal’s name, a template path, or the original Word author.
+Remove metadata before external share, e-discovery upload, or public download when hidden fields should not leave your org.

 PDF metadata types

-PDF files store more than page content.
-Viewers expose some fields under File → Properties or Get Info.
+Viewers expose many fields under File → Properties or Get Info.

 MetadataWhere it appears